Ramy99-dev/MEAN-App-PixelArt/README.md

 # MEAN-app-PixelArt

-Pixel art is a web application that allows users to share their pixel art with other users in the form of images(jpg,png,jpeg ) or gifs .
+Pixel art is a web application that allows users to share their pixel art with other users in the form of images(jpg, png ,jpeg ) or gifs .

-Technology use :
+Technology used :
 ***Back End :***
 - NodeJS .
 - ExpressJs .